-In terms of the general study of backgrounds of the New Testament, two more suggestions can be made.
-One should be aware of the eminent book series called Aufstieg und Niedergang der römischen Welt (in English, Rise and Fall of the Roman World), which treats numerous aspects of the ancient Roman world, including politics, literature, philosophy, arts, and religion.
-The many contributors come from various fields, including classics and religious studies.
-Some of the articles are written by biblical scholars.5 Secondly, there are a number of textbooks in existence that offer readings of primary texts such as C. K. Barrett's New Testament Background: Selected Documents.
-Another option is Readings from the First-Century World: Primary Sources for New Testament Study, edited by Walter A. Elwell and Robert W. Yarbrough, which has an Old Testament counterpart: Readings from the Ancient Near East: Primary Sources for Old Testament Study, edited by Bill T. Arnold and Brian Beyer.
+In terms of the general study of backgrounds of the NT, two more suggestions can be made.
+One should be aware of the eminent book series called Aufstieg und Niedergang der römischen Welt (English: Rise and Fall of the Roman World; abbr.
+ANRW), which treats numerous aspects of the ancient Roman world including politics, literature, philosophy, arts, and religion.
+The many contributors come from various fields including classics and religious studies.
+Some of the articles are written by biblical scholars.7 Secondly, there are a number of textbooks in existence that offer readings of primary texts such as C. K. Barrett's New Testament Background: Selected Documents.
+Another option is Readings from the First-Century World: Primary Sources for New Testament Study, edited by W. Elwell and R. W. Yarbrough, which has an OT counterpart: Readings from the Ancient Near East: Primary Sources for Old Testament Study, edited by B. Arnold and B. Beyer.
 In the end, it may be most profitable to create your own list of texts by mixing and matching, alongside following the recommendations of your academic course advisor.